 Also, I must underline that I am not policing you trying find old versions of homework that come with solutions, or some other pre-made, pre-canned solution.
 But you will be worse off if you do it.
-Same story: if you do that, you will not learn problem-solving, you will miss important practice, and you will not learn the material.
-If somebody gives you an old version of a homework with solutions, throw them away or store them for future checks, and try to attack the problem yourself first.
+Same story: if you copy, you will not learn problem-solving, you will miss important practice, and you will not absorb the material and skills.
+If somebody gives you an old version of a homework with solutions, ignore them or store them for future checks, and try to attack the problem yourself first.
 If you have troubles, look for info in the textbook, describe your difficulties to your TA, come ask questions.